mikesaint-antoine/mikerograd/README.md

 The file **mikerograd.jl** contains 2 object-types (basically classes):

 **Value**
-- basically a Julia version of the Value class in Andrej Karpathy's original Python Micrograd.
+- basically a Julia version of the Value class in Karpathy's original micrograd.
-- scalar-valued gradient tracking
+- scalar-valued gradient tracking (meaning operations are done on single numbers, not arrays)
-- great tool for learning the basics of backpropogation
+- great tool for learning the basics of backpropagation
 - possibly useful for simple examples like fitting a line to data by gradient descent.

 **Tensor**